 Foreign Investment Risk.
 Because the Fund may invest its assets in foreign instruments, the value of Fund shares can be adversely affected by political and economic developments abroad.
 Foreign markets may be smaller, less liquid and more volatile than the major markets in the United States, and as a result, Fund share values may be more volatile.
 Trading in foreign markets typically involves higher expense than trading in the United States.
 The Fund may have difficulties enforcing its legal or contractual rights in a foreign country.
 Foreign legal systems generally have fewer regulatory requirements than the U.S. legal system, particularly those of emerging markets.
 In general, less information is publicly available with respect to non-U.S. companies than U.S. companies.
-Non-U.S. companies generally are not subject to the same accounting, auditing, and financial reporting standards as are U.S. companies.
+Non-U.S. companies.